Hans-Wurst-21/ioBroker.mempool-space/README.md

 ## mempool.space for ioBroker

+## The adapter is under development and can change daily!
+Not intended for productive use.

 ### Experience the Bitcoin network up close in your home!

 Live data from mempool.space WebSocket API.